Do Nightstands Have to Match the Dresser? Bedroom Style Guide

 - Use similar finishes

-Small details make big impact.
+Small details make a big impact.

 3. Bridge with Decor